aridjayarecipes/cutesrecipes.web.app/content/post/2334-recipe-of-any-night-of-the-week-sauteed-rice-ball-with-oil-and-soy-sauce.md

 ##### Steps to make Sauteed rice ball, with oil and soy sauce:

-1. Let&#39;s cook a boiled rice, first. - You can cook it in a pot with a lid. - Please see here for how to make. - https://cookpad.com/us/recipes/9417233
+1. Let's cook a boiled rice, first. - You can cook it in a pot with a lid. - Please see here for how to make. - https://cookpad.com/us/recipes/9417233
-1. Next, make a rice ball. - It is useful, use a rice ball mold. - You can buy from Amazon. - https://www.amazon.com/s?k=rice+ball+mold - (I&#39;m not affiliate earner.)
+1. Next, make a rice ball. - It is useful, use a rice ball mold. - You can buy from Amazon. - https://www.amazon.com/s?k=rice+ball+mold - (I'm not affiliate earner.)
 1. Put your favorite ingredients between rice and rice. - For example, tuna, basil paste, and UMEBOSHI. - (photo is UMEBOSHI.
 UMEBOSHI is sour pickled plums.)
 1. Heat the frying pan over medium heat. - Pour 15 cc of oil. - Put rice balls and sauteed 5 sides. - It is delicious that it is slightly char.
 1. When all 5 sides have been sauteed, season with it. - Add 15 g of butter. - Once the butter is melted, add 15 cc of soy sauce and soak to the rice ball.